Dalnavert Museum and Visitors' Centre: home to many

 He studied architecture and music in Birmingham, England and was an architect in England for about 20 years.
 By 1882, he had immigrated to Winnipeg.

-Wheeler soon worked for James Chisholm and within in a year of living in Winnipeg his design was chosen out of 44 submissions for the Holy Trinity Anglican Church on the corner of Graham Avenue and Donald Street.
-After that project, he established his own firm.
+Wheeler soon worked for the architect James Chisholm’s firm.
+Within a year of living in Winnipeg, his design was chosen out of 44 submissions for the Holy Trinity Anglican Church on the corner of Graham Avenue and Donald Street.
+After that project, he established his architecture firm.

 In 1893, Macdonald approached Wheeler to build Dalnavert.